-In this section, we prove that the homology classes defined above are good building blocks for an intersection pairing that leads to the $U_q(sl(2))$-quantum invariants, through certain specialisations.
+In this section we prove that the homology classes defined above are good building blocks for an intersection pairing that leads to the $U_q(sl(2))$-quantum invariants, through certain specialisations.
 More precisely, we aim to prove the intersection model presented in Theorem \ref{THEOREM}.
-We start with the following relation.
+We will use the following relation.

-\begin{lemma}(Relations between different Lagrangian intersections) \\ For any $n$ and any braid $\beta_n\in B_n$, the following intersection pairings lead to the same result:
+\begin{lemma}[Relations between different Lagrangian intersections] For any $n$ and any braid $\beta_n\in B_n$, the following intersection pairings lead to the same result: